Skip to main content

 Global Access

 VAST Global Access enables cross-cluster data access between VAST clusters, presenting data on remote clusters as a unified namespace.
-This enables active-active configurations where workloads on one cluster can access data residing on another without explicit data movement.
-Native asynchronous replication between VAST clusters is a separate capability from Global Access and SyncEngine.
+This supports active-active configurations where workloads on one cluster can access data residing on another without explicit data movement.
+Built-in asynchronous replication between VAST clusters is a separate capability from Global Access and SyncEngine.
 For replication policy configuration, see the VAST Administrator’s Guide.

 SyncEngine

 VAST SyncEngine is a universal data router and mobility platform.
 It discovers, catalogs, and moves data across hybrid storage environments.
-Key capabilities:
+SyncEngine provides the following capabilities:

 • Data migration and synchronization: Move and synchronize data across storage systems with integrity verification.